zurgeg/linux_rocksmith/guides/setup/arch-pipewire-old.md

 Edit RS_ASIO.ini: fill in `WineASIO` where it says `Driver=`.
 Do this for `[Asio.Output]` and `[Asio.Input.0]`.
 If you don't play multiplayer, you can comment out Input1 and Input2 by putting a `;` in front of the lines.

 ## Set up JACK

+What we basically need to do is to select only one output and one input (2 inputs for multiplayer).
+I like to do this via `pavucontrol`, which works if `pipewire-pulse` is installed.

 Open pavucontrol ("PulseAudio Volume Control"), go to "Configuration" and make sure there's exactly one input device and one output device enabled.